Tenants' strike of 1907

 The Tenants' Strike or Broom Strike of 1907 was a popular movement against the rise in rents in tenant houses in the city of Buenos Aires and other Argentine cities, popularly called conventillos.
 The strike began in August 1907, it lasted approximately 3 months and more than one hundred tenants participated in the movement, with thirty-two thousand workers on strike.
 It had a significant presence of anarchist and socialist activists.

+The conflict went far beyond the narrow image of a simple "tenement house riot" and became one of the first large-scale urban strikes in Argentina.
+It brought together demands for decent housing, criticism of real-estate speculation, and new forms of collective action in urban space.
+A distinctive feature of the movement was the marked participation of women, which gave it particular characteristics.
+Women, who were mainly responsible for domestic organization and daily life in the tenement houses, took on a central role both in coordinating the protests and in resisting judicial and police authorities and the owners of the buildings.

 Background

 Argentina at the beginning of the 20th century

 Tenant strike in Buenos Aires in 1907.
 March of the Brooms through La Boca.

 Agro-exporting Argentina, sustained by an open economy, formed its market and its nation-state around 1880.
 It became a country that received foreign capital and massive immigration, mainly Italians and Spanish people, who arrived in search of living and working conditions that were non-existent in Europe at the time, giving rise to a growing urbanization process.

 Between 1895 and 1905, the vegetative growth of the City of Buenos Aires reached 52.5%, and total migration was 65.5%, 51.8% of which belonged to non-natives.
 For 1900, it was calculated that the migratory balance was about 50,485 people, and, in 1907, the figure practically doubled, reaching 119,861 people.

-The city attracted newly arrived immigrants who settled as tenants or laborers in the rural environment or, alternatively, settled in the capital to participate in the economic life of the city.
+The city drew newly arrived immigrants, many of whom settled as tenants or laborers in the surrounding rural areas, while others moved into the capital itself to take part in its economic life.
 After In 1890, the growth of the population aggravated the housing problem in popular sectors of the city.
-Buenos Aires spread to the periphery, forming new neighborhoods, but most of them settled in tenement houses, which proliferated.
+Buenos Aires spread to the periphery, forming new neighborhoods, but most of them settled in conventillo houses, which proliferated.